seenimurugan/jwt-test/README.md

 ### Prerequisites

-Galileo app needs up and running to view the ebl, the url for the Galileo app can be passed using the UI form.
+jwt-poc app needs up and running to view the ebl, the url for the jwt-poc app can be passed using the UI form.

 ### Details